Marjorie Taylor Greene calls Trump's attacks on her a "very poor reflection on him"

 "I'll believe it when I see it," Greene says on release of Epstein files

-Greene's rift with the president deepened over the release of the Jeffrey Epstein files.
+Greene's rift with the president deepened over the release of the Epstein files.
 She was one of the early signers of a bipartisan petition to compel the Justice Department to fully disclose information about the convicted sex offender.
 The Epstein Files Transparency Act passed in the House and Senate overwhelmingly last month.
-It orders the DOJ to make the files public within 30 days, by December 19.
+It orders the Justice Department to make the files public within 30 days, by Dec.
+19.

 "I'll believe it when I see it, and I really hope the Trump administration does the right thing," she said.
 "I think, if they don't release all of the information, and the women are the ones that will know, I think that will be a complete break of trust with MAGA."